 Upload job database

+This function allows previously scheduled job tabulated in the .csv format to be imported by the program.
+The calendar created in 5.1.1 will be updated to reflect the resources availability change in the respective dates.
+It should be the second step that needs to be completed and the rest of function can work based on the information provided.

 If “job.csv” is present in the same folder with the right format, a list of employee object will be created and stored in the variable list_of_jobs.

 Add/Remove Employees or Update Job(s)